ropensci/spatsoc/README.md

 * similarly about time groups
 * is it acceptable for a user to be **required** to provide a data.table? https://stackoverflow.com/questions/26069219/using-setdt-inside-a-function
 * is the package going to follow suit with data.table's modify on reference or is it going to simply return columns? (or option(modByRef = TRUE))
+* should we only return one or few columns so that the functions can integrate in dt[, grp := ...]

 ### Style/Naming
 * group polys or group HRs?